school510587/BrlIMEHelper/readme.md

 * NVDA+Win+PrintScreen: Copy the braille patterns on the braille display to the clipboard.
     + Press once: Copy currently displayed braille cells.
     + Press twice: Copy all braille cells of this line.
+* NVDA+Win+U: Turn on/off the internal code braille.

 ##### The braille input mode